5.10 Load module

 This subsection holds significant importance, perhaps being the most pivotal one within the text.
 In the upcoming paragraphs, as well as those that follow, the discussion revolves around the manner in which Deno undertakes the loading of modules into the V8 engine.
 Up until this juncture, Deno's efforts have predominantly been directed towards our specific program by transforming the given path into a module specifier and accomplishing a substantial portion of its initialization tasks.

-JsRuntime's load_main_module functions as a substantial piece of code, not necessarily due to its sheer length, but rather due to its multifaceted functionality.
-In the upcoming discussion, we will delve into key components of this function.
-The process of loading a module follows a recursive pattern.
-This loading process concludes only when both the main module and its subordinate dependencies have been effectively loaded.
+function in JsRuntime is a significant piece of code, notable not for its length, but for its diverse functionality.
+In the following discussion, we will explore key aspects of this function.
+The module loading process follows a recursive pattern, continuing until both the main module and its dependent submodules are successfully loaded.

 The sequence of actions involved in module loading occurs through a sequence of distinct steps: